-- Check washout unit for leaks.
-Ensure wash water is not leaking out of washout. - Washouts may be used for multiple washout events and concrete placement events Make sure that the washout has sufficient free space to hold the next planned washout

-If the washout is moved, note the new location in the project stormwater pollution
+- A. Check washout unit for leaks.
+Ensure wash water is not leaking out of washout. - B. Washouts may be used for multiple washout events and concrete placement events.
+Make sure that the washout has sufficient free space to hold the next planned washout event - C. Cover the Washout if precipitation is likely.
+Prevent stormwater from over-filling the washout and causing a discharge of wash water. - C. If the washout is moved, note the new location in the project stormwater pollution prevention documents.